Zomega-WAR/AddOns/AutoMark/README.md

 `/automark clear` will clear all current markers

 `/automark off` will disable the tracking of new enemy player targets but will keep existing marks in place.
-Use with `/automark clear` to completely disable everything.
+Use with `/automark clear` to completely stop everything.

 `/automark on` will enable the tracking of new enemy player targets.
 Existing markers are unaffected.
+The add-on is on by default.